No. 10 LSU Softball headed to regional championship after 4-0 win over UL

 BATON ROUGE - The LSU Softball team is in the driver's seat and headed to the regional championship after a 4-0 win against UL Lafayette.

-Starting pitcher Sydney Berzon gets her 14th win of the year, she pitched all 7 innings not allowing a run with 4 strikeouts.
+Starting pitcher Sydney Berzon had her 14th win of the year, she pitched all seven innings not allowing a run with four strikeouts.
 Offensively, McKenzie Redoutey hit a homerun in the second to start the scoring for LSU.
-Ali Newland would also continue her hot streak with a 2 RBI double in the 3rd.
+Ali Newland continued her hot streak with a two-RBI double in the third.

 Trending News